Five Most Common Cooling System Issues

 Probably the most prevalent type of problem in cooling systems is thermostat failure.
 The thermostat is a type of valve that regulates how much coolant can flow into and out of the radiator.
 This is what keeps the engine at optimum operating temperature.
 When a thermostat fails, it’s not long before the engine overheats.

 Your vehicle’s cooling system is very important to keeping your engine healthy.
-If you’re experiencing any of these common cooling system issues, get your cooling system inspected today by the auto repair experts at Christian Brothers Automotive in Concord.
+If you’re experiencing any of these common cooling system issues, get your cooling system inspected today by the auto repair experts at Christian Brothers Automotive.
 Discover the nice difference!